 Our car rental company did not allow for the car to be transported to the South Island via ferry, so we had to drop our car at the rental company, which was located at a 5 minute distance from the ferry terminal.

 From Picton, most people make their way to Kaikoura for whale watching, but you know me – wine and I go hand in hand 🙂 So the moment I found out about the Marlborough wine region, I knew I had to forsake whale watching for wine.
-Now who can blame me, right?
-And I kid you not, this region makes the yummiest white wines and has the most gorgeous wineries.
+I had done whale watching in Alaska and hence, was okay with skipping it.

 Blenheim is the heart of wine-growing Marlborough region, where you will find a wide selection of wineries, cafes, restaurants and shops.
 Marlborough is New Zealand’s premier wine growing region in the South Island and Sauvignon Blanc is the specialty here.
+And I kid you not, this region makes the yummiest white wines and has the most gorgeous wineries.

 As you make your way to Blenheim from Picton, you will pass through several wineries.
 Our first stop was Wairau Winery, one of Marlborough’s oldest and largest family owned wineries.
 Wairau Winery has a cellar door where you can indulge in wine tasting and next door, is the Wairau River restaurant with the winery as its backdrop.
 It was a beautiful sunny day and we were seated in the restaurant courtyard, which was partially covered by flowering vines.
 The setting was absolutely gorgeous.
 Also, their Sauvignon Blanc was so darn good that we picked a bottle for the rest of our trip.